Ethiopia ratifies Nile treaty in snub to Egypt

-ADDIS ABABA (Reuters) - Ethiopia’s parliament unanimously ratified a treaty on Thursday that strips Egypt of its right to the lion’s share of the Nile river waters, raising the political temperature in a dispute between Cairo and Addis Ababa over the construction of a dam.
+ADDIS ABABA, June 13 (Reuters) - Ethiopia’s parliament unanimously ratified on Thursday a treaty that strips Egypt of its right to the lion’s share of the Nile river waters, raising the political temperature in a dispute between Cairo and Addis Ababa over the construction of a dam.

-Egypt, whose President Mohamed Mursi warned this week of the potential for conflict over the issue, said Ethiopia’s move changed nothing and repeated its rejection of the treaty terms.

-Mursi said on Monday he did not want “war” but would keep “all options open”, prompting Ethiopia to say it was ready to defend its $4.7 billion Great Renaissance Dam near the border with Sudan.
-An aide to Mursi said on Thursday that there was a “high probability” of an eventual peaceful resolution.
+Egyptian President Mohamed Mursi said on Monday he did not want “war” but would keep “all options open”, prompting Ethiopia to say it was ready to defend its $4.7 billion Great Renaissance Dam near the border with Sudan.

-Ethiopia and five other Nile basin countries - Burundi, Kenya, Rwanda, Tanzania and Uganda - have now signed a deal effectively stripping Cairo of its veto, based on colonial-era treaties, over dam projects on the Nile, source of nearly all of Egypt’s water.
+Six Nile basin countries including Ethiopia have signed a deal effectively stripping Cairo of its veto, which is based in colonial-era treaties, over dam projects on the Nile, source of nearly all Egypt’s water.

 Ethiopia’s late leader Meles Zenawi had delayed parliamentary ratification until Egypt elected a new government.